dfinity/interface-spec/spec/index.md

 ### IC method `delete_snapshot` {#ic-take_snapshot}

 This method deletes a specified snapshot of the canister.
 An error will be returned if the snapshot is not found.

-A snapshot cannot be found if it was previously deleted, replaced by a new snapshot through a `take_snapshot` request, or if the canister itself has been deleted.
+A snapshot cannot be found if it was previously deleted, replaced by a new snapshot through a `take_snapshot` request, or if the canister itself has been deleted or depleted of cycles.

 A snapshot may be deleted only by the controllers of the canister for which the snapshot was taken.